Icinga/icinga2/doc/1-about.md

 ## <a id="contribute"></a> Contribute

-There are many possiblities to contribute to Icinga - be it sending patches, testing and reporting bugs, reviewing and updating the documentation, ... every contribution is appreciated! :-)
+There are many ways to contribute to Icinga - be it by sending patches, testing and reporting bugs, reviewing and updating the documentation, ... every contribution is appreciated!

-Please get in touch with the Icinga team at [https://www.icinga.org/ecosystem/]
+Please get in touch with the Icinga team at [https://www.icinga.org/ecosystem/].

 ## <a id="whats-new"></a> What's new